euranofshin/blog-climbing/_posts/2024-11-28-time-to-send.markdown

 **About the data.** This dataset contains the entire tick history for 2,498 users on Mountain Project.
 I obtained these users by looking at the ~250 most recent ticks from all the classic climbs at Rumney.
 While the dataset is large, it does not cover the entire climber base at Rumney.
 I might write a post summarizing some of its statistics in the future.

 Not all routes are shown for each grade, because I only visualized those that had at least five users who had climbed them in the data.
+Because they are somewhat rare, I excluded plus-grades.
+Email me if you want those, and I'd be happy to share!

 Some of the prop_flash values seem abnormally high.
 For example, 70% of people who hop on Clusterphobia send it first go, which seems a bit high for a 5.10d at an overall moderate wall.